alfmep/libujson/README.md

     std::cerr << "Attribute 'num' doesn't exist in the object" << std::endl;
 }
 ```
-**Note:** The method `get()` only returns a reterence to an instance with type `ujson::j_invalid` if the attribute doesn't exists in the JSON object.
+***Important:*** The method `jvalue::get()` only returns a reterence to an instance with type `ujson::j_invalid` if the attribute doesn't exists in the JSON object.
 In this case the return value is a reference to a static ujson::jvalue that will be reset by libujson at any time and shouldn't be modified.
-So always check the return value of method `get()`.
+So *always* check the return value of method `jvalue::get()`.

 **Using operator[] on a JSON object**